 There can be no assurance that Maven will be able to obtain the necessary funds on terms acceptable to it or at all.
-Additional funds for working capital will be required to fund operations.
+Additional funds for working capital will be required to fund operations and implement its acquisition plans and repay its debt obligations.

 We anticipate needing a substantial amount of additional capital to sustain our current operations and implement the current business plan of the Company as now budgeted.
-We do not believe that the proceeds of the private placement of common stock completed on January 5, 2018 and March 30, 2018, and the financings in the second quarter of 2018 will be sufficient to allow us to implement our business plan to the point where our revenues will cover our operating costs and the expansion of our offerings.
+We do not believe that the proceeds of the private placement of common stock completed on January 5, 2018 and March 30, 2018, and the financings in the second and third quarters of 2018 will be sufficient to allow us to implement our business plan to the point where our revenues will cover our operating costs and the expansion of our offerings.
 Without additional funding, we will have to modify our longer-term business plan.
 The funds that we will need may be raised through equity financing, debt financing, or other sources, which may result in further dilution in the equity ownership of our shares.
 We anticipate thereafter that we will need additional capital as we expand our operations, and do not anticipate that our income will cover our full operating expenses for the foreseeable future.